AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

     - Debug: http://_debug_.commercesite.cloud/graphql/
     - Release: http://_release_.commercesite.cloud/graphql/

-1. To retrieve data from the Commerce GraphQL endpoints, you first must generate the necessary files and directories in your project using the [Apollo Code Generator](https://www.apollographql.com/docs/ios/).
+1. To retrieve data from the Commerce GraphQL endpoints, first generate the necessary files and directories in your project using the [Apollo Code Generator](https://www.apollographql.com/docs/ios/).

     1. [Install](https://www.apollographql.com/docs/ios/get-started#1-install-the-apollo-frameworks) Apollo iOS into your project.
     1. [Initialize](https://www.apollographql.com/docs/ios/code-generation/codegen-cli/#initialize) the Apollo Codegen CLI to create a `apollo-codegen-configuration.json` file.
 To generate the necessary GraphQL files and directories in your project, replace the contents of this file with the following: